Our Aims

 Our Approach

 We are utilizing transgenic mouse models, which express an autoantigen-specific T cell receptor and spontaneously develop B cell-dependent disease, either with an acute-chronic or a relapsing-remitting disease course.
-Spontaneous models are particularly useful for studying the initial T:B cell interactions.
+Spontaneous models are particularly useful for studying the initial T:B cell interactions and the role of the microbiota in activation of autoreactive lymphocytes.
 We also induce EAE by adoptive transfer in order to be able to differentiate between Th1 and Th17 effects and to study both pathogenic and regulatory effects of B cells.

-To analyze T and B cell responses we employ different techniques including multi-parameter flow cytometry, ELISA, quantitative PCR and NGS (in collaboration with the Dornmair Lab).
+To analyze T and B cell responses we employ different techniques including multi-parameter flow cytometry, ELISA, quantitative PCR and NGS (in collaboration with the Kerschensteiner/Kendirli single-cell genomics hub).
 In addition, we visualize and analyze T:B cell interactions in the tissues via confocal and intravital microscopy (in collaboration with the Kawakami Lab).
 With our cell culture systems we can manipulate T and B cells, in order to gain insight into the molecular basis of pathogenic properties.

 Selected publications